There may be no greater kick you can get than that twinge of excitement when you come across food ripe for the foraging.

 There’s also an updated calendar on the site for their Melbourne weed walks and workshops.

-The lovable Diego Bonetto, with a passion for the medicinal and edible properties of weeds is host of this blog (featured on Gardening Australian in the video above).
+The lovable Diego Bonetto has an incredible passion for the medicinal and edible properties of weeds (he’s featured on Gardening Australian in the video above).

 Pat Collins has been a fave weedster of ours for many years now, and this book of hers remains a classic.